 We can also push Sitecore data to Salesforce:

 - Sitecore web forms can be used to create or update Salesforce records.
-Our S4S integration immediately pushes Sitecore analytics to Salesforce when a lead or contact record is created.
+Our S4S connector immediately pushes Sitecore analytics to Salesforce when a lead or contact record is created.

 - Other data typically pushed to Salesforce includes individual communication preference settings, survey results, and documents.